alexfigliolia/react-hooks/README.md

 4. [useFormState](#useformstate) - Provides a controller with access to form data, loading, error, and success states for a form submission
 5. [useTimeout](#usetimeout) - Execute deferred callbacks that'll automatically clean themselves up when the hook unmounts
 6. [useAnimationFrame](#useanimationframe) - Execute callbacks in `requestAnimationFrame` that'll automatically stop/cancel if the hook unmounts
+6. [useIdleCallback](#useidlecallback) - Execute browser-idle callbacks in `requestIdleCallback` that'll automatically stop/cancel if the hook unmounts
 7. [useController](#useController) - Maintains a stable reference to an object instance (created by a component) between renders
 8. [useDebouncer](#useDebouncer) - Given a callback and a wait period, returns a debounced implementation of that callback.
 The scheduled callback will automatically cancel if the component unmounts.
 9. [useThrottler](#useThrottler) - Given a callback and a wait period, returns a throttled implementation of that callback